balena-io/docs/pages/reference/OS/advanced.md

 # Advanced boot settings

+{% hint style="danger" %}
-**Warning:** This page contains details of advanced configuration options that expose more functionality, but any mistakes may potentially leave a device inaccessible.
+This page contains details of advanced configuration options that expose more functionality, but any mistakes may potentially leave a device inaccessible.
 Be sure to try your changes in a controlled environment before applying them to production devices.
+{% endhint %}

 ## Raspberry Pi

-The Raspberry Pi exposes device configuration options via a text file on the [boot partition](/reference/OS/overview/2.x/#image-partition-layout) named [`config.txt`](https://www.raspberrypi.com/documentation/computers/config_txt.html).
-You can change boot options in this file, either by manually editing it before the device's first boot or editing the default [configuration](/reference/supervisor/configuration-list) values using the device [Configuration](/learn/manage/configuration) tab in the balenaCloud dashboard.
+The Raspberry Pi exposes device configuration options via a text file on the [boot partition](overview.md#image-partition-layout) named [`config.txt`](https://www.raspberrypi.com/documentation/computers/config_txt.html).
+You can change boot options in this file, either by manually editing it before the device's first boot or editing the default [configuration](../../../reference/supervisor/configuration-list/) values using the device [Configuration](../../learn/manage/configuration.md) tab in the balenaCloud dashboard.

 The boot partition is mounted on the device at `/mnt/boot`, so the file is located at `/mnt/boot/config.txt` on the device.
 To view the contents of `config.txt` on a provisioned device, use the following commands: